 Alcohol, which is the main ingredient of perfumes, dries the skin and could also cause flaking, and whenever an area where pigments were injected gets flaky, chances are patches of pigment could come off, too.

-Alternatively, you can try plant oils like almond, jojoba, argan, or rosehip which don’t contain any chemicals or fragrance.
+Alternatively, you can try plant oils like almond, jojoba, argan, or olive which don’t contain any chemicals or fragrance.
+Going for the pure version is the most affordable skincare available!

 If fragrance is a must for you, look into natural skincare which is usually scented with essential oils, but do be careful.
 Only top-quality essential oils don’t contain alcohol.
 Those labeled “absolute” usually do.